AIGC-Audio/AudioGPT/README.md

 ## Capabilities

 Here we list the capability of AudioGPT at this time.
-More supported models and tasks are comming soon.
+More supported models and tasks are coming soon.
 For prompt examples, refer to [asset](assets/README.md).

 ### Speech
 |            Task            |   Supported Foundation Models   | Status |